-These highlights do not include all the information needed to use LIDOCAINE HYDROCHLORIDE INJECTION safely and effectively.
+These highlights do not include all the information needed to use LIDOCAINE HYDROCHLORIDE INJECTION and safely and effectively.
 See full prescribing information for LIDOCAINE HYDROCHLORIDE INJECTION

-LIDOCAINE HYDROCHLORIDE injection, for infiltration and nerve block
+LIDOCAINE HYDROCHLORIDE injection, for infiltration, nerve block, epidural and caudal

 Initial U.S. Approval: 1948